Marian Spore Bush: Writings and legacy

 Spore wrote a semi-autobiographical book about her spirit paintings, entitled They, which was published posthumously in 1947 by the Beechhurst Press of New York.
 She also wrote numerous children's stories which have never been published.

 After her death in New York on February 24, 1946, a large retrospective exhibition of her work was organized in New York City.
 Most of her early paintings were sold to patrons, and many of her important works are still owned by her descendants.

 In her obituary, the New York Times reprinted the statement of Dr. Walter Franklin Prince, "for many years research and executive officer of the Society for Psychical Research, [who] has said of Mrs. Bush, 'She represents a very unusual and remarkable phenomena, at least part of which is quite beyond explanation by our present science.
 Her honesty and general character are beyond doubt...that she is able to state facts probably unknown to her to a degree beyond the limits of chance has been absolutely proved by me.
 Here is a remarkable and perplexing case.'"

+Bush was included in the 2021-22 exhibition "Supernatural America: The Paranormal in American Art," and its accompanying catalogue (University of Chicago Press), curated by Robert Cozzolino.
+The exhibition was on view at the Toledo Museum of Art in Ohio, the Speed Art Museum in Louisville, Kentucky, and the Minneapolis Institute of Art, the organizing institution.
+Bush is substantially discussed in an essay on Spirit artists, written by Cozzolino, in the multi-author catalogue.
 In 2025, art curator Bob Nickas organized an exhibition of her paintings called Life Afterlife, Works c.
 1919–1945 for the Karma Gallery in New York City.